-Business cards are often the first impression on prospects.
+Business cards are often the first impression on prospects and clients.
 Like any first impression, a business card should stand out and differentiate your firm from competition.

-An interesting business card shows a potential client that you pay attention to detail, have a creative eye and produce high-quality work—all the way down to your business cards.
-An eye-catching design that saliently communicates your brand and necessary contact information, paired with high-quality stock and interesting texture, can make all the difference in the world between a brand-new client or hire and radio silence.
+An interesting business card not only is less likely to get tossed, it shows a potential client that you think about things differently.
+You care about detail, and you produce high-quality work.
+An eye-catching design that saliently communicates your brand, paired with high-quality stock, perhaps an interesting texture, can make all the difference.

 Here are some creative ways to make your business cards stand out from the crowd.